zertyz/reactive-messaging/examples/spikes/PLANNING.md

 This is a top-down model of the API being developed for the `SocketServer` struct of the `reactive-messaging` crate.
 This model doesn't do anything -- Its only purpose is to prove the API is compilable and the flow of information works, as the API tends to be complicated as lots of Generic Programming & Generic Parameters are expected.

+The goal of the Server API is to receive two closures that dictate the server logic:
+  * `connection_events_handler`: Called whenever a client connects, disconnects or an IO error happens.
+This function might construct/destruct some kind of session for each client.
+  * `procesor`: A `FnOnce` that receives a `Stream` of messages coming from the client (RemoteMessages) and returns another Stream of LocalMessages (messages coming from the Server).

+`processor` is enabled in reactive programming through the `reactive-mutiny` crate, which is very high performant & configurable, using some generic parameters that we honor as well.

 # Requirements

     * Don't abuse the generics.
 Generic Programming makes the type declarations hard to read.
 Whenever possible, the generic parameters should be minimized (creating new traits, enums or structs for that solo purpose is acceptable).
 But, keep in mind: speed is our primary goal, so abstractions that prevent the compiler from optimizing the server code should be avoided.
 Dynamic dispatching is acceptable if it only impacts the single call to `start()` the server;